-The Diagnostics tab of the Atheros Client Utility provides buttons used to retrieve receive and transmit statistics.
+The ACU Diagnostics tab provides allows retrieval of receive and transmit statistics.
 The Diagnostics tab does not require any configuration.

-The Diagnostics tab lists the following receive and transmit diagnostics for frames received by or transmitted by the wireless network adapter:
+It lists these receive and transmit diagnostics for frames received by or transmitted by the wireless network adapter:

-- Multicast frames transmitted and received
+- Multicast packets transmitted and received

-- Broadcast frames transmitted and received
+- Broadcast packets transmitted and received

-- Unicast frames transmitted and received
+- Unicast packets transmitted and received

 - Total bytes transmitted and received

-Click the Adapter Information button for more general information about the wireless network adapter and the network driver interface specification (NDIS) driver.

-Click the Advanced Statistics button on the Diagnostics tab to also show receive and transmit statistical information for the following receive and transmit diagnostics for frames received by or transmitted to the wireless network adapter:
+The Adapter Information button has general information about the wireless network adapter and NDIS driver.
+The Advanced Statistics button to shows statistics for diagnostics for frames received by or transmitted to the wireless network adapter: